 Visiting international research students will be covered under iMED.
 Coverage and costs will be determined by the duration of the research period.

-1 One-term exchange students: Students who have been approved to study abroad at UBC through one of Go Global.
+1 One-term exchange students: Students who have been approved to study abroad at UBC through Go Global.

 Changing your iMed coverage dates